alisw/AliPhysics/PWGJE/doc/READMEjetfwIntroduction.txt

     A Run Macro enables two modes of operation:
      - Run locally to test code
      - Submit to the grid

+    NOTE: Since you will need to modify the run macro, it is highly recommended to copy the run macro to another location or to make a new branch for it!

 Regardless of method, there are a number of considerations to take into account.
 A few are listed below.